roq-trading/roq-api/README.md

 An earlier version included an open sourced client API implementation.
-This, unfortunately, introduced recurring support issues which lead us to the conclusion that all parties are better served with a well defined client API distributed only in binary form.
+This, unfortunately, introduced recurring support issues which lead us to the conclusion that all parties are better served with a well defined client API only available in binary form.
 License and support agreements allows us to invest the ongoing maintenance and support of gateways.
 </dd>
 <dt><strong>What is your business model?</strong></dt>
 <ul>
 <li>License and support agreements for the gateways.</li>
-<li>Consultancy, e.g. to implement bespoke trading strategies.</li>
+<li>Consultancy.
+For example, implementation of bespoke trading strategies.</li>
 <dd>
 </dd>
 </dl>